Full field X-ray Scatter Tomography: Materials and Methods

 \subsection{Scatter image data processing}

-We operated the detector above its upper rated energy limit of 18\unitspace\si{keV}, resulting in many direct photon detections which appear as bright outliers (salt) in the image.
+We operated the detector above its upper rated energy limit of 18\unitspace\si{keV}, resulting in many direct photon detections, which appear as bright outliers (salt) in the image.
 If ignored, these bright pixels lead to streaks in the iteratively-reconstructed tomogram and can affect convergence of iterative reconstruction schemes.
 Thus, they were removed from the dark-field corrected images by outlier identification using a rank filter and subsequent replacement by the local-spatial-mean value.

 The processed images were used to reconstruct the 3D tomogram using 100 iterations of Astra toolbox's 3D \gls{sirt} cone beam reconstruction algorithm \cite{vanPa15}.
 Other total iteration counts straddling the chosen value 100 were also performed, and judged to produce overly blurry or noisy reconstructions.
 Conventional cone beam reconstruction depends on the source-object distance $d_\mathrm{so}$, object-detector distance $d_\mathrm{od}$, and \gls{dexel} size $\delta_x$.
 The pinhole imaging geometry is instead characterized by pinhole-to-detector distance $d_\mathrm{pd}=42$\unitspace\si{mm}, pinhole-to-rotation-center distance $d_\mathrm{po}=53.6$\unitspace\si{mm}, and $\delta_x$.
 The two descriptions are related by observing that $d_\mathrm{so}=d_\mathrm{pd}/2$ and $d_\mathrm{od} + d_\mathrm{so} = d_\mathrm{pd}$.
-To reconstruct the scatter image data, the distances $d_\mathrm{so}=d_\mathrm{od}=d_\mathrm{pd}/2$ were used, resulting in a tomogram with voxel side length $\delta_x d_\mathrm{po}/d_\mathrm{pd}$.
+To reconstruct the scatter image data, the distances $d_\mathrm{so}=d_\mathrm{od}=d_\mathrm{pd}/2$ were used as inputs to Astra's \gls{sirt} algorithm, resulting in a tomogram with voxel side length $\delta_x d_\mathrm{po}/d_\mathrm{pd}$.